In Conclusion WCC

 we remain capable of claiming that our judgment is unjust.
 Overcoming this objection is

-fundamental to the legitimate implementation of justice itself, a precursor to His return.
+fundamental to the legitimate implementation of justice itself, a precursor to

 liability.
 In the process, It would also force the rewriting of the moral fabric by which the